 - 1 medium yellow onion

 - 1 granny smith apple (or other sour apple variety)

 - 2 tbsp apple cider vinegar (red or white wine vinegar is fine)

 - 1 pinch of allspice

 Finely dice onions.
 Melt oil or butter in a pot on medium to medium-low heat.
 Add onions and about 1/4 tsp. salt and cook until they are translucent and begin to turn golden, about 8 minutes.

 Meanwhile, cut the cabbage in half and thinly everything except the core, which you can discard.

 Using the largest holes of a box grater, grate the apple (peeled or unpeeled is up to you).

 After 45 minutes, add the lemon juice and sugar.
-Mix well and cook covered for another 25-30 minutes on low heat, or until the cabbage is at the desired tenderness, with the last 5 minutes uncovered.
+Mix well and cook covered for another 10 minutes on low heat, or until the cabbage is at the desired tenderness.
 Taste and adjust seasoning accordingly.
 Remove bay leaf before serving.